easadler/capstone/README.md

 *note*
 > I did not try to determine when rides were intended to enter or leave from a full or empty station.
 There is another data set, which I could use to help.
 Getting user ID's for each trip would be very useful for this problem a well.

+I then train my models using the data sets provided.
+First I use a binary classfier to classify if a ride occured, then pipe all the predicted rides over to a 4 way classifier, which is trained on the subset of the data with positive rides.
+The following images outline the models:

 ### Forecasting Inventory
 ![Forecasting Method](https://raw.githubusercontent.com/easadler/capstone/master/presentation/images/forcastingmodel.png)